glitchub/rasping/README.md

         sudo reboot

-The system will boot into the network gateway mode automatically.
-If you didn't enable wifi in the Makefile then you'll need to attach a usb ethernet dongle and attach to that.
+The monitor and keyboard can be disconnected.
+The Pi will boot into network gateway mode automatically.